Shafik23/takehome/REFLECTION.md

 My initial solution returned whatever response was cached from the *previous request*.
 This had the nice advantage of returning a response immediately, since it just returned data that was already loaded in memory.

-However after reading the words "All of them. **Right now**.", I decided that the request would have to be synchronous - it would have to go out and fetch all 3 APIs, then wait for all of them to complete before returning a response.
+However after reading the words "All of them. **Right now**.", I decided that the request would have to be synchronous - i.e. it would have to go out and fetch all 3 APIs, then wait for all of them to complete before returning a response.

 This forced me to learn Javascript Promises real quick - something that I have heard of plenty of times, but never really coded myself.
 It was a tad confusing at first but I got the hang of it.
 I know that I could've solved it with async/await as well (just syntatic sugar for Promises), but I decided to leave that for another day.